sshark/thrillingbytes/Looking at A Monad Through An Example.md

 extract(result4)	// Cannot be divided by zero
 ```
 It is not necessarily for the developer to check if  the call to `div(...)` is a success or failure before moving on to the next function.
-The result will be fed to next function and contunue to do as long as there are functions to call, the final result from the [*for-comprehesion*](https://docs.scala-lang.org/tour/for-comprehensions.html) loop will return `Some` of a value or `None`.
+The result will be fed to next function and continue to do as long as there are functions to call, the final result from the [*for-comprehesion*](https://docs.scala-lang.org/tour/for-comprehensions.html) loop will return `Some` of a value or `None`.

 Had function (B) return the result of type `Option[Int]` instead of `Int`, we can rewrite the for-comprehesion loop as,
 ``` scala